The 2022 edition is the second after Spain won in Portugal in 2019.

 2022: second edition

-The format remains the same with two rounds of qualifying producing four finalists for a one-venue knockout tournament hosted by one of the contenders in March 2022.
-All rounds were postponed a year from the original schedule, though the qualifying draw made in February 2020 still applies.
+The format remains the same with two rounds of qualifying producing four finalists for a one-venue knockout tournament hosted in principle by one of the contenders on 24/25 & 26/27 March 2022, with the draw date to be confirmed.
+All rounds were postponed a year from the original schedule, though the qualifying draw made in February 2020 still applied.

 Group A (5–8 May)